Coastal tourism development

 Sustainability

-The design respects the natural environment, integrating light architecture and local materials.
+The design respects the natural environment by integrating light architecture and local materials.

 Accessibility

-An expanded airfield makes it easy for visitors to arrive with private flights.
+An expanded airfield makes it easier for visitors with private flights to arrive.

 Experience